y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

 .. image:: https://lh3.googleusercontent.com/pw/ACtC-3cmwaXo3THz54nq3bz9bWJ9N3hK5zfHL9o4JAsdri5mZ7AgP4LPpilaSkxatNxccRDbxKgZ65jDB08Akq1UMV1nGGqktUrq8uXJFhs9ODgtUQ1wT6SAapWlK5zTWLP-tliFKDBuARvEVYmHnRilf89CsQ=w572-h85-no
    :alt: MMIX

-Computer have changed a lot since the 60s, as Knuth explains:
+Computer have changed significantly since the 60s, as Knuth explains:

     Thirty years have passed since the MIX computer was designed, and computer architecture has been converging during those years towards a rather different style of machine [#knuthmmix]_.

 .. image:: https://lh3.googleusercontent.com/pw/ACtC-3fRUt39VqJiEOQ9LhFcwVrsuth55pRA44lyfN51vxoNG0v0DshXSPqc5SdCtLdAnCWPOfLaP-KS5iDdApF0YKfAM8SBZmgyI61tLobpe8lVmxjGyNFkdrOpxaOD4cpvrJddWkV7lvJAUvmMONAoJF6dtg=w683-h131-no
    :alt: Under Construction

-In the third edition of volume 1, he explains that MIX will be replaced:
+In Volume 1 3rd Edition, he states his plans to replace MIX:

     However, it must be admitted that MIX is now quite obsolete.
 Therefore MIX will be replaced in subsequent editions of this book by a new machine called MMIX, the 2009.
 MMIX will be a so-called reduced instruction set computer (RISC). [...]
 It will be even nicer than MIX and will be similar to machines that have become dominant during the 1990s.

 Subsequent editions, fascicles
 ==============================
 So we've chosen MMIX, the path towards the future, now what?
 The dilemma we face is that the next edition has not been released yet.
-The currently available version of the book has all questions and answers is still all written with MIX.
+The most recent edition, V1 3e, has all of the questions and answers still written with MIX.

 .. image:: https://lh3.googleusercontent.com/pw/ACtC-3cuRVuJCUSUugDBBPjEjvV-g4h9rh4NuHipmWhjvJbgS3zKZGBYrkea6kFi6MYL6-gC-mmhqHvCIB6FMcG6fHf_wzLQ3FSggliRMHXReoaJXcB4XEkEYYUFVJ-tzUwnb0Htv9v26hcMSSMf6vrfC46HXQ=w683-h459-no
    :alt: The three required books for MMIX